DoyoustillDream/Inventagious-Frontend/README.md

 If you encounter issues not covered here:

 1. Check the [Issues](https://github.com/konstantinos193/inventagious/issues) page
-2. Review the documentation files:
-   - `SEO_IMPLEMENTATION.md`
-   - `FRONTEND_SMART_CONTRACT_INTEGRATION.md`
-   - `WALLET_INTEGRATION_COMPLETE.md`
-   - `COMPONENT_STRUCTURE.md`
-3. Check Next.js and React documentation
+2. Check Next.js and React documentation
-4. Open a new issue with detailed error information
+3. Open a new issue with detailed error information

 ## 🤝 Contributing